Alejandro Edda: Career

 Prior to his acting career, Edda used to be a wine delivery person, but he was fired before being fired from his job as a valet parker as well.
 Edda started his acting career by appearing in commercials for Domino's Pizza.

 After a series of short films, Edda joined the cast of the television series The Bridge in 2013, for eight episodes.
 The actor continues his American breakthrough by playing supporting roles in other series such as Fear the Walking Dead and Lethal Weapon.

 In 2017, he was part of the cast of the film American Made directed by Doug Liman and distributed by Universal Pictures.
 In this thriller, he plays the role of Jorge Ochoa, a drug trafficker who is the founding member of the Medellín Cartel.
 This film marks its first box office success.

 Edda also appeared as the voice and motion capture of Gustavo in the 2016 PlayStation 4 video game Uncharted 4: A Thief's End, with fellow voice actors Nolan North and Brandon Scott.

-In 2018, he appeared in the biopic Cocaine Godmother on the drug lord Griselda Blanco.
+In 2018, he appeared in the biopic Cocaine Godmother, which focuses on the drug lord Griselda Blanco, played by Catherine Zeta-Jones.
 The same year, he appears as Joaquín "El Chapo" Guzmán, leader of the Sinaloa Cartel in the Netflix original series Narcos: Mexico, featuring actors such as Diego Luna and Michael Peña.
 His character has appeared in the show's third and final season, which has proved to be the show's finale that aired on November 5, 2021, with Bad Bunny joining the show's cast.

 He then provided the voice and motion-capture of Manny in the PlayStation 4 video game The Last of Us Part II.
 Naughty Dog's casting director, Becky Todd, contacted Edda while he was spending Christmas with his grandmother in Mexico, informing him that Neil Druckmann wanted to speak with him; the two spoke on the phone, and Druckmann offered him the role of Manny.
 Edda, who has little other experience with video games, accepted as he found it to be a unique and creative experience.
 During production, Druckmann allowed Edda to be creative with his performance, adding small details to the character as he deemed appropriate; for example, Edda felt that Manny would drink mezcal instead of whiskey, as had been suggested in the script, and the line was changed.
 Manny's design was based on Edda's physical appearance, which added more time to his work on the game; he worked on it for about two years.

 He appeared in the role of Trinidad "T.T."
 Toledo, a Mexican farmhand, in the 2021 action horror film, and the fifth film of The Purge franchise, The Forever Purge, directed by Everardo Gout and starring Ana de la Reguera, Tenoch Huerta (with whom he co-starred in Narcos: Mexico), Josh Lucas, Cassidy Freeman and Will Patton.

+In 2024, he was cast as De La Paz in the 2025 film Play Dirty, directed by Shane Black and starring Mark Wahlberg.